ctrlaltwill/Boot-Camp-for-Obsidian/README.md

-# Boot Camp for Obsidian (Alpha)
+#Sprout (Alpha)

-Boot Camp is an Obsidian plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.
+Sprout (Formerly, Boot Camp for Obsidian) is a plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.

 ## Quick start